Epistle of Pseudo-Titus: Sources

-The epistle contains about a hundred citations from the Old Testament, New Testament, and other apocryphal writings; Pseudo-Titus most frequently cites the Psalms, Ezekiel, the Gospels, 1 Corinthians, 2 Corinthians, Galatians, and Revelation, however, his citations are diverse and a few citations remain unknown.
+The epistle contains about a hundred citations from the Old Testament, New Testament, and other apocryphal writings; Pseudo-Titus most frequently cites the Book of Psalms, the Book of Ezekiel, the Gospels, 1 Corinthians, 2 Corinthians, the Epistle to the Galatians, and the Book of Revelation, however, his citations are diverse, and a few citations remain unknown.

 The story about Peter blessing a gardener's daughter has gained the attention of biblical scholars as it may derive from a lost portion of the Acts of Peter and has generated discussion about apostolic influence on family life among early Christians.
 The epistle may contain a lost story from the Acts of Andrew which entails the apostle Andrew attending a wedding to teach celibacy to the men and women there.